-The status of wide receiver Amari Cooper, who is unvaccinated and missed the last two games after testing positive, was activated but his status remained uncertain.
-Meanwhile, fellow receiver CeeDee Lamb is expected to return after a one-game absence caused by a concussion.
+The status of wide receiver Amari Cooper, who is unvaccinated and missed the last two games after testing positive, was undetermined, although receiver CeeDee Lamb is expected to return after a one-game absence caused by a concussion.
 Dallas also expects the return of defensive end DeMarcus Lawrence, who has been sidelined since sustaining a fractured foot before the season’s second game.

 “We know what we’re capable of,” Cowboys quarterback Dak Prescott said.
 “We know the team we have.
 The most important thing is just our belief in each other.
 That’s not going anywhere.
 It’s not fading.”

 Dallas has rushed for fewer than 100 yards in four of the last five games and it averaged just 3.2 yards per carry against the Raiders.

 “We’ve obviously been very successful running the football in the first part of the season, so people are gearing up for it,” McCarthy said.
 “We need to stay on top of our self-scout because I think just like anything at this point in the year people are locked into your formations and your run tendencies and when we run and how we run.”

 New Orleans (5-6) is considering starting Taysom Hill at quarterback in hopes of a spark that might end a four-game losing streak.

 The last time the Saints won a game was Oct.
 31, the day when Jameis Winston sustained a season-ending knee injury against Tampa Bay.